en472/task2/Part2_Results.md

 It is difficult to determine how differently the two variant callers perform without physically trawling through the data.
 Direct comparison of the 'quality scores' for each mutation identified are not easily comparable as they hae different methods of scoring quality.
 Generally, both variant callers picked up the same snps, although returned quite different results for INDELS, presumably as these are more complex to identify.

+### NOTE:
+With more time on this project, it would have been interesting to properly explore and compare the mutations discovered by bcftools and snippy in the pipeline through something like samtools tview or IGV viewer, to check wether the mutatations reported are trustworthy.